holochain/scaffold/README.md

 Also, the scaffold system may generate some really basic UI, but it will be extremely primitive.
 You will still need to do significant interface development if you plan on having users interface with your system directly (you might be able to skip this if your app will mostly be interfaced with via API).

-Please see the [holochain repository](http://github.com/metacurrency/holochain) for more information on how this can be used as an alternative to blockchain/Ethereum-based applications.
+Please see [holochain](https://holochain.org/) for more information on how this can be used as an alternative to blockchain/Ethereum-based applications.

 ## Usage

-To get started quickly, please see the [Hosted Version](https://metacurrency.github.io/hc-scaffold/) of this code.
+To get started quickly, please see the [Hosted Version](https://holochain.github.io/scaffold/) of this code.

 To run locally: